 The site changes frequently as news breaks, events are announced and things happen, so please come back and see what has changed, been added and updated.
 The newsletters, from November 2011 to date, are being reformatted and relocated to give better accessibility.
-The newsletter for August 2018 is here.
+The newsletter for May 2019 is here.

 The Parish has made real progress in the “Adopt-a-Street” Initiative for Hastings and St. Leonard’s.
 We have the third highest number of adoptions, after King’s Church and His Place, with more to come.
 There is a new section here where you may read a brief description and sign up to “Adopt-a-Street”.

 Please do browse the site, pray with us and for us, and even better, visit us in our beautiful Church building for services or social events.

 This site is best browsed using FireFox 20 or higher (which gives the best results), Internet Explorer 8 or higher, Safari 4.0.3 or higher, or a similar recent browser, at a screen resolution of 1280 x 800 pixels, in full 32 bit colour.
 Viewing from a G4/G3/WiFi mobile device is not recommended at the moment but we may create a mobile browser friendly version for iPhone and similar if there is a demand.

 Monday 20th May, 6:30 at Hall for 7:00 p.m., Parish Group visit the Lifeboat Station.